 If too many tasks have a high priority, run through the list again and demote the less important ones.
 Once you have done this, rewrite the list in priority order.

-In you're in an operational role, or if tasks are large or dependent on too many other people, then it may be better to focus on a longer-term list, and "chip away" at it day-by-day.
+But if you're in an operational role, or if tasks are large or dependent on too many other people, then it may be better to focus on a longer-term list, and "chip away" at it day-by-day.

-For instance, imagine you're heading a team that's working on a large, complex project.
+For instance, imagine you're heading a team that's working on a project.
 There are so many tasks to do, and so many people doing them, that staying on top of it all seems overwhelming.

 Or, imagine you're in a sales role and have a long list of people who you need to talk to.
 You write out a list of everyone you need to call and every client you need to see, and start prioritizing.

-You know that one client really keen on your product and is ready to buy, so you prioritize them with an "A" – this is a prospect that's really worth focusing on.
-Conversely, you know that another prospect is playing you off against several competitors, meaning that the you'll make less profit, and that there's a reasonable chance that you won't get the business.
+You know that one client is really keen on your product and is ready to buy, so you prioritize them with an "A" – this is a prospect that's really worth focusing on.
+Conversely, you know that another prospect is playing you off against several competitors, meaning that you'll make less profit, and that there's a reasonable chance that you won't get the business.
 You prioritize this person with a "D".
 It's worth making some effort here, but you should focus most of your attention on better prospects.

-To draw up a Prioritized To-Do List, download our template and use it to list all of the tasks that you must carry out.
+Start by listing all of the tasks that you must carry out.

 Mark the importance of the task next to it, with a priority from A (very important) to F (unimportant).
 Redraft the list into this order of importance.
 Then carry out the jobs at the top of the list first.
 These are the most important, most beneficial tasks to complete.